Strawberry Almond Ricotta Toast

 Because there’s nothing wrong with a little dark chocolate for breakfast, amiright?

-*soak almonds in a large bowl covered with a few inches of water for at least 6 hours or up to overnight
+*Soak almonds in a large bowl covered with a few inches of water for at least 6 hours or up to overnight.
+If you’re in a hurry you can soak them in extra hot water for 30 minutes.

 This recipe was created in partnership with Blue Diamond Almond Breeze Almondmilk.
 Almond Breeze Almondmilk is a product I have used and loved for a long time.
 All opinions are my own.
 Thank you for supporting the brands that help me bring you quality content!